 Hiking During Mud Season

-LRCT trails stay open year round, this includes mud season: when dirt becomes muddy at the end of winter and beginning of spring due to the melting snow and ice.
-We ask that you do your part in order to protect our trails during this messy time of year:
+LRCT trails stay open year-round; this includes mud season: when the trails become muddy at the end of winter and beginning of spring due to the melting snow and ice.
+We ask that you do your part to protect our trails during this messy time of year:

-- Be prepared to turn around if mud is too deep.
-Once trails dry out, you’ll be hiking before you know it!
+- Be prepared to turn around if the mud is too deep.
+Once the trails dry out, you’ll be hiking before you know it!